LesterAGarciaA97/MicroProgramming/README.md

 and decide which command to use depending on what we want to find out
 ## Laboratory 03 - Basic arithmetic operations
-This laboratory practice was focused in how to make basic arithmetic operations between two numbers considering a carry without it
+This laboratory practice was focused in how to make basic arithmetic operations between two numbers considering a carry without
+## Laboratory 04 - Basica arithmetic operations using ASM Labels
+This laboratory practice was focused in how to compare two numbers to determine the bigger one, the smallest or if they are the same number and using special sucecive operations to make common basic arithmetic operations as multiplication and division (DIV & MOD)